jhipster/generator-jhipster-micronaut/README.md

 width=200
 style="max-width:50%;">

-This project generates a Micronaut based JHipster application 😎.
+This project generates a Micronaut-based JHipster application 😎.
 It is based on JHipster Blueprint 🔵, and intends to replace the Spring Boot portions of the server with [Micronaut](https://micronaut.io) equivalents.

 ## Installation and Usage